devsyedmohsin/portfolio-template/README.md

 # Portfolio Template

-A user-friendly, responsive and accessible portfolio template for developers 🚀⚡
+An open-source, user-friendly, responsive and accessible portfolio template for developers 🚀⚡

 Give star ⭐ if you find it useful.
 [Visit site &rarr;](https://oss-portfolio.netlify.app/)